mdancho84/mdancho84.github.io/_drafts/modeldown-automate-explainable-ai.md

 Next, it's time to make a `tidymodel`.
 This can be a bit challenging for beginners (and even experienced R users, so at the end of this tutorial I'll give you some more help).
 But just go with it until then...

-### Step 2A, Recipes: Feature Engineering and Preprocessing
+### Recipes: Feature Engineering and Preprocessing

 We'll start by getting our data into a format that the models can handle.
 Run this code to remove unnecessary columns "customer_id" and to one-hot encode any categorical predictors (e.g. "contract" and "gender").